bedirhak/bedirhak/README.md

 - 👀 I’m interested in Front-end Technologies.
 - 🌱 I’m currently learning Vue.js
 - 📫 How to reach me -> Linkedin https://www.linkedin.com/in/bedirhan-kara/
+- I'm part of the optimus team at Insider.